nhatt1k26/LearnJava/1_Introduction/README.md

 ## What is Java programming language used for?

-Java is consider as programming langue for develope  android app.
+Java is considered as programming langue for develope  android app.
 It suit for software like Android aStudio and Kotlin.

 ## Why is Java such a popular choice among modern-day software developers?